cloudpanel-io/docs/v2/docs/getting-started/other.md

 On this page, we explain step by step how to install **CloudPanel** on a dedicated server or any other cloud. <br />

-For the installation, you need an empty server with [Ubuntu 22.04](../../requirements) or [Debian 11](../../requirements) with root access.
+For the installation, you need an empty server with [Ubuntu 24.04 or 22.04](../../requirements) or [Debian 12 or 11](../../requirements) with root access.

 ## Install CloudPanel